Throwing Velocity Development Program

 Throwing velocity is a critical skill for the success of a baseball or softball athlete (no matter what position you play), therefore it is vital for each player to develop their arm to it’s maximum potential so you are packing one of the most important tools in your sport.
 EM’s Velocity Development Training Program is proven to increase throwing velocity and arm health in baseball and softball athletes.

 First and foremost, we get your throwing mechanics as clean as possible with a goal to get your throwing motion from any position ‘easy’, clean, efficient and as ‘whippy’ as possible.
 This helps keep you healthy and gives us a solid base of sound mechanics to build on.

 The first principal guiding baseball and softball training is the understanding that softball is a ballistic sport.
 Throwing involves rapid, explosive movements.
 The specific ability to produce these explosive movements is greatly influenced by the percentage of type IIB (fast-twitch) muscle fibers contained within an athlete’s muscle cells.
 In order to produce more rapid and forceful contractions of these fast twitch muscle fibers, training must be done at 100% intensity (game speed).

-• Training with underweight and overweight implements has its roots in the speed strength specificity training programs of track and field athletes in the former Soviet bloc countries.
+Here is a little research so you can ‘geek out’ a bit: Training with underweight and overweight implements has its roots in the speed strength specificity training programs of track and field athletes in the former Soviet bloc countries.
 The results from research conducted with these athletes indicated: